 - Urgent and Important: These tasks require immediate attention and should be tackled first.
 Think of responding to an emergency, attending a crucial meeting, or submitting a deadline-sensitive report.

 - Neither Urgent nor Important: Tasks that can be put off or skipped altogether.
-Playing video games or watching TV fall under this category.
+Playing video games or watching TV falls under this category.

 With the Eisenhower Matrix, you'll be able to prioritize your tasks and take control of your time.